“You knock me out like a wrecking crew

-It’s Friday and I’m still feeling the pressure.
+Hello all you mistresses and masters of words, it’s Friday and I’m still feeling the pressure from my Chum and his buddies.
 This week has been brutal.
 I’m still reeling from my meltdown and now I’m getting pressure from work.
 This co-worker is notorious for doing this to me.
 He waits until the last possible minute then gives me work saying he needs ASAP.
 That’s the thing about working at this firm they don’t teach you anything it’s a crash and burn situation.

 Stress On The Job; The last few posts have been about my struggle with depression.
 The meltdowns and the time it takes to recover, I’m at this job because it does allows me the means to work on and achieve my dream.
 Let’s be clear this is a job not my career.
 I’ll say this about working here, there are a few people here who have hearts of gold, rock solid good people then there’s those who set you up to fail.
 Having to deal with failure on this level isn’t good for recovery.
 Once you fail, you basically become an outcast.
 They will stop giving you work, speaking to you like a person and treat you like gum on the bottom of their shoes.
 As I said this job gives me room to work on my dream.
 I given myself a time limit of three years.
 Within this time, I should have all the issues that is holding me down resolved.
 I’ll be in a better situation to move overseas as planned.
 In order to make it happen sometimes you have to swim in the vat of crap to come clean on the other side.
 I will look back at this as one step I had to take to making my dream a reality.

 “Oh no no never thought I’d feel so low

 You got me runnin’, you got me runnin’

 But I ain’t gonna hide